deadkrolik/cron-gen/README.md

 }
 ```

-will produce following crontab file for profile "www":
+will produce following crontab file for the profile "www":

 ```php
 #Stat job